What is Clubmark

 It stands for:

-It shows that a Club provides the right environment which ensures the welfare of members and encourages everyone to enjoy sport and stay involved throughout their lives.
+- Ensuring clubs provide the right environment to encourage all its members to enjoy sport and stay involved throughout their lives.

 An accredited Club is recognised as a safe, rewarding and fulfilling place for participants of all ages as well as helping parents and carers know that they’re choosing the right Club for their young people.